openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 SHA3 in the Dilithium + ECC signature packet.
 In the case of SPHINCS+ the internal hash algorithm varies based on the algorithm and parameter ID.

-## Elliptic curves

-Even though the zero point, also called the point at infinity, may occur as a result of arithmetic operations on points of an elliptic curve, it MUST NOT appear in any ECC data structure defined in this document.

-Furthermore, when performing the explicitly listed multiplications in
-{{x25519-x448-kem}} or {{ecdh-kem}} it is REQUIRED to perform all checks, clamping, or masking mandated from the relative elliptic curve specification.

 # Additional considerations